bg bg

 Diets rich in protein and fibre but low in fat are typically recommended for weight loss, as it gives the dog the feeling of being full, but also provides them with more energy.
 Replacing traditional treats with carrot sticks is a great, healthy way to start.
 Ensure every family member is given their own pet feeding instructions and never leave any food lying around.

 If you rely on treats for training and playtime, swap them up for healthier versions as well as gradually cutting back on the amount you use.
-Use more verbal rewards or try giving crunchy carrots, cucumbers and apples as treats instead.
+Use more verbal rewards or try giving crunchy carrots, cucumbers, and apples as treats instead.
 Remember to subtract any treats from your dog’s daily calorie allowance.

 Monitor your dog’s weight monthly and once their optimum weight has been reached switch to a long-term weight maintenance diet.
 If you’re not sure what to feed your pet, ask your vet’s advice.
 There is a wide range of proprietary dog foods available that are specially formulated for weight loss and maintenance.